-The political make-up of the Council in the 2018/19 municipal year was:
+The political make-up of the Council in the 2020/21 municipal year was:

-There was no overall political majority in 2018/19.
-There was a vacancy at 31/3/19, with 47 elected councillors.
+There was no overall political majority in 2020/21.
+There were two vacancies at 31st March 2021.

 The Council has adopted the Leader and Cabinet model as its political management structure arising from the Local Government and Public Involvement in Health Act 2007.
 The Leader of the Council has responsibility for the appointment of Members of the Cabinet, the allocation of Portfolios and the delegation of Executive Functions.
 Cabinet Members are held to account by a system of scrutiny which is set out in the Constitution.